Icicle Seafoods Injury Claims

 Icicle Seafoods is one of the largest fishing companies in Alaska.
 Icicle owns a fleet of floating processors that include the Arctic Star, Bering Star, Discovery Star, Northern Victor and Stellar Sea.
 Workers employed aboard these vessels as deckhands and fish processors have legal rights as Jones Act Seamen.
 Icicle owes a duty to their crewmen to provide them a safe place to work and to provide a seaworthy vessel.
 Unfortunately, seamen working for even the best fishing companies are sometimes injured.
 Jones Act seamen have a legal right to be compensated for their injuries when they have been injured through negligence or unseaworthiness

-Stacey & Jacobsen, LLP represent clients throughout the nation.
+Stacey & Jacobsen, PLLC represent clients throughout the nation.
 The firm has lawyers licensed to practice law in Alaska, Washington, and Oregon.
-If you have questions about your rights to compensation under the Jones Act and maritime law, contact Stacey & Jacobsen, LLP for a free initial consultation at 1-877-332-5529
+If you have questions about your rights to compensation under the Jones Act and maritime law, contact Stacey & Jacobsen, PLLC for a free initial consultation at 1-877-332-5529